StacyCash/blog-posts/azure/2022/swa-custom-deploy/post.md

 But whilst this does work for simple applications, and for getting people started, if you have a large and complex application - and your SWA is only a small part of that - then how can you run all the processes that you need to?

-By this they meant thing like:
+By this they meant things like:

 * How do you run your unit tests?
 * If deploying to multiple environments, how do you ensure that the same code is always being deployed?
 * How do you take control over **how** the code is built, when it's all encased in a magic GitHub action?

 For the first of these there is a cheat if you still run a small application - simply build the solution and run your unit tests **before** you use the GitHub action.
-This works, it's what I was doing at the time for my personal website, but it also adds time to the process that I would rather not have for anything serious.
+This works, it's what I was doing at the time for my personal website.
+But it also adds build time to the deploy process that I would rather not have to wait for if building anything serious.

 The other two...
-Well, SWAs come out of the box with support for staging environments - but again, whilst this works really well for smaller application, I can see an app that fits into a larger eco system would be a bit more complex.
+Well, SWAs come out of the box with support for staging environments - but again, whilst this works really well for smaller applications, I can see an app that fits into a larger eco system would be a bit more complex.

 And the last...
 It's a closed system.
 You supply the code.
 The GitHub action figures out how to build it.
-That;s it.
+That's it.

 Seems that they had a point.
 But I wasn't going to give up that easily.
 So...
 Challenge accepted!

 ## Out Of The Box

-Let's start with an out of the bog Azure Static Web App GitHub Workflow Job
+Let's start with an out of the bog Azure Static Web App GitHub Workflow Job:

 ```json
 build_and_deploy_job: